MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials.md

 ## Mixed Reality and Azure Services tutorials

 These stand-alone tutorials are great for learning how to implement different Azure services into your Unity project.
-These tutorials are all based on either HoloLens (1st gen) or our Immersive Headsets, but the lessons on using the services should be transferable to most any device.
+These tutorials are all based on either HoloLens (first gen) or our Immersive Headsets, but the lessons on using the services should be transferable to most any device.

 <ul id="cardtypes-W" class="cardsW panelContent" style="display: flex; margin-top: 0px;">
     <li>